 …if words or songs or lyrics are clothes, then really direct ideas become uniforms that anybody can put on.
 So some people can use the uniform to further their agenda and they don’t engage with it, they just put it on.
 And in my mind I thought being really direct would make it much more difficult for people to abuse the idea, but actually it’s easier to abuse because the ideas were finished and they didn’t have to contribute any of their own selves to the situation. -Ian MacKaye

 In the software world there are “uniforms” too.
 Many of us choose to put on the Rails uniform, the NoSQL uniform, the Node.js uniform, or even the Agile uniforms.
-These tools and methodologies have movements of course, with people actively recruiting for them at conferences, via blog posts, books and more.
-Like fish, we too are attracted to shiny buttons.
+These tools and methodologies have movements, of course, with people actively recruiting for them at conferences, via blog posts, books and more.
+We, like fish, are attracted to “shiny buttons.”

 Fabric, on the other hand is a foundational idea.
 It’s non-biased research, from industry, from academia, from individuals on blogs.
-It’s the type of talk at a conference which discusses concurrency primitives in a multitude of languages, their pros, their cons.
-It’s a paper about a new data structure which outlines it’s performance properties under many different circumstances.
+It’s the type of talk at a conference which discusses concurrency primitives in a multitude of languages.
+Their pros.
+Their cons.
+It’s a paper about a new data structure which outlines its performance properties under different circumstances.

 Uniforms hinder progress in our industry.
-The legions that uniforms create can’t see past their solutions–sort of analogous to “the blub paradox.”4.
+The legions that uniforms create can’t see past their solutions–sort of analogous to “the blub paradox.”.